Swift Bus Rapid Transit

 Swift Bus Rapid Transit (stylized Swift, in italics) is a bus rapid transit system operated by Community Transit in Snohomish County, Washington, part of the Seattle metropolitan area.
-Swift consists of three routes that total over 40 mi in length.
+Swift consists of three routes that total over 40 mi in length and cover urban portions of the county.
 The Blue Line, opened in 2009, runs on the State Route 99 corridor between Everett and Shoreline.
 The Green Line opened in 2019 and runs from the Boeing Everett Factory to Mill Creek and Bothell via State Route 527.
 It was followed by the Orange Line, which connects Lynnwood to Mill Creek, in 2024.
+The lines intersect at several points and also have stations that serve other transit systems, such as Link light rail and Sounder commuter rail.

-Swift has the highest ridership of any Community Transit service.
+Swift has the highest ridership of any Community Transit service, at 4.3 million in 2025.
 The service also has the highest frequency out of all Community Transit routes, ranging from 10 minutes on weekdays from 6:00 a.m. to 7:00 p.m., to 20 minutes during early mornings, late nights, and weekends.
+The network's stations and vehicles are accessible, featuring improved boarding for wheelchair users, and have designated bicycle parking inside buses.

 The first 28 Swift stations were opened on November 29, 2009, at a cost of $29 million.
 Four infill stations in Everett were opened in 2011, and a southbound infill station serving Edmonds College opened in 2016.
 The original line, known only as "Swift", became the "Blue Line" in August 2016.
 The Green Line opened in March 2019 and was followed by the Orange Line in 2024.
-Long-range plans adopted by Community Transit include Swift trunk lines replacing its most popular corridors by 2030, feeding into future Link light rail stations at Lynnwood City Center station and Everett Station.
+Long-range plans adopted by Community Transit include Swift trunk lines replacing its most popular corridors by 2030, feeding into future Link light rai; stations at Lynnwood City Center station and Everett Station.